srijanone/ezdevportal/modules/custom/ezdevportal_api_documents/modules/ezdevportal_renderer/modules/ezdevportal_asyncapi/README.md

 ## Introduction

-This module basically manages the customisation of faq features.
+This module provides a Async Api 2.0 Specification UI field formatter for file field.

 ### Key Features:

-  * It provides customisations related to faq features.
+  * It provides a Async Api 2.0 Specification UI field formatter for file field.

 ## Requirements